by Ran Nir

-Are you trying to cut back on coffee for fear it might be damaging your health?
-Well you’ll be pleased to hear there are actually loads of health benefits of drinking coffee.
-There may be no need to give it up – in fact you might be able to start drinking more.
+Are you trying to cut back on coffee for fear it might damage your health?
+Well, you’ll be pleased to hear that coffee has many health benefits.
+There may be no need to give it up – in fact, you might be able to start drinking more.
 See below for our top 7 benefits of drinking coffee.

 #1 Excellent source of antioxidants

 Did you know that coffee contains more antioxidants than green tea and cocoa?
-According to scientific research, around 1,000 antioxidants have been found in unprocessed coffee beans [1] and it is believed that even more develop during the roasting process.
-If you are looking for a way to target free radicals, drinking coffee is one way to do it.
+According to scientific research, around 1,000 antioxidants have been found in unprocessed coffee beans [1], and it is believed that even more develop during the roasting process.
+If you want to target free radicals, drinking coffee is one way to do it.

 #2 Good for the heart

-A Dutch study has found that moderate coffee drinkers (those who consume two to four cups a day) have a 20% lower risk of heart disease compared to heavy coffee drinkers, light coffee drinkers, and non-coffee drinkers.
-The study analyzed the data from more than 37,000 over a period of thirteen years to get the results [2].
+A Dutch study found that moderate coffee drinkers (those who consume two to four cups a day) have a 20% lower risk of heart disease than heavy coffee drinkers, light coffee drinkers, and non-coffee drinkers.
+The study analyzed the data from more than 37,000 over thirteen years to get the results [2].

-There is some evidence that coffee is good for the heart as it protects against arterial damage caused by inflammation.
-One of the reasons to suggest it promotes good heart health is that it contains chlorogenic acid, an important antioxidant that fights against cardiovascular disease.
+There is some evidence that coffee is good for the heart, as it protects against arterial damage caused by inflammation.
+One reason to suggest it promotes good heart health is that it contains chlorogenic acid, an important antioxidant that fights against cardiovascular disease.

 Photo by Eva Blue